r-pufky/wireguard-initramfs/README.md

 ### Configure

 To configure wireguard-initramfs, follow these steps:
 1. **Locate the configuration files:** Open and modify the files in the `configs` folder.
-2. **Set the variables:** The `config` file contains variables based on your working wireguard connection.
+2. **Set the variables:** The `initramfs` file contains variables based on your working wireguard connection.
-3. **Set the private and preshared keys:** The separate files contain options for setting the private and preshared keys.
-   While it is necessary to set the private key, setting the preshared key is optional.
-4. Make sure to set these according to your network configuration.
+3. Make sure to set these according to your network configuration.

 Refer to [wg set man page](https://man7.org/linux/man-pages/man8/wg.8.html) for additional information.

-Based on these files from the `configs` folder the `make install` step builds
-a named configuration file into `/etc/wireguard`.
-That will be used and copy into the initramfs.
+Based on these files from the `configs` folder the `make install` step builds a named configuration file into `/etc/wireguard/initramfs`.
+That will be used and copied into initramfs along with the specified wireguard adapter config.

 ### Installation